reneweteling/sentry-infrastructure/readme.md

 - Hetzner Cloud account
 - GitHub account (for accessing Sentry repositories)

+## Known issues

+nbg1 (Nuremberg, Germany) is not allowed to pull from gitlab, so using hel1: https://gitlab.com/gitlab-com/gl-infra/production/-/issues/8121

 ## Environment Variables

 Create a `.envrc` file in the root directory with the following required variables: